-- A. General: Contractor shall have full use of Project site for construction operations during construction period.
-Contractor's use of Project site is limited only by Owner's right to perform work or to retain other contractors on portions of Project. - B. Use of Site: Limit use of Project site to areas within the Contract limits indicated.
-Do not disturb portions of Project site beyond areas in which the Work is indicated.
+A. General: Contractor shall have full use of premises for construction operations, including use of Project site, during construction period.
+Contractor's use of premises is limited only by Owner's right to perform work or to retain other contractors on portions of Project.